jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

  >
  > See [Docker](https://www.docker.com) and container oriented development for those who are not familiar with.

- Whatever the alternative will be, check that the **3 configuration** files are set properly.
+ Whatever the alternative will be, check that all the **3 configuration** files are set properly.

  > ![IMPORTANT]
  >
- > The 3 configurations files have be present and contain the proper Microsoft Azure IoT Hub connection strings, IDs or keys.
+ > The 3 configurations files have to be present and contain the proper Microsoft Azure IoT Hub connection strings, IDs or keys.

  #### Runing .NET Core application